-CON No.

-25.3 shall be measured and able, comply with the 03:1999 Acoustics - Construction Noise'.
-The construction noise for in the CNVMP:

-Time of week Time period dB LAeq (15min) dB L AF (max)

-Weekdays 0630-0730 55 75

-0730-1800 70 85

-1800-2000 65 80

-2000-0630 45 75

-Saturdays 0630-0730 45 75

-0730-1800 70 85

-1800-0630 45 75

-Sundays and 0630-0730 45 75

-public holidays 0730-1800 55 85

-1800-0630 45 75

-l

-25.5 All earthworks, including the extraction of the below ground fuel tank, to be undertaken in accordance with the Contaminated Soils Management Plan (July 2022), prepared by Beca Limited. ndertaken in accordance with the Contaminated Soils Management
+CON No. 25.3 Construction noise shall be measured and assessed in accordance with NZS 6803:1999 Acoustics - Construction Noise'.
+The construction noise shall, where practicable, comply with the following criteria, except as provided for in the CNVMP: Time of week Time period dB LAeq (15min) dB L {AF (max)} Weekdays 0630-0730 55 75 0730-1800 70 85 1800-2000 65 80 2000-0630 45 75 Saturdays 0630-0730 45 75 0730-1800 70 85 1800-0630 45 75 Sundays and 0630-0730 45 75 public holidays 0730-1800 55 85 1800-0630 45 75 25.4 A suitably qualified acoustic expert shall be engaged to assess and manage construction vibration.
+The vibration criteria set out in Table 4 of DIN 4150-3 2016 shall be met, where practicable.
+Where it is not practicable to achieve those criteria, the CNVMP shall set out how those activities will be undertaken to minimise, monitor and manage potential vibration effects.
+25.5 All earthworks, including the extraction of the below ground fuel tank, to be undertaken in accordance with the Contaminated Soils Management Plan (July 2022), prepared by Beca Limited.
 25A.
-Geotechnical

-25A.1 Assessment Report (GAR) of any land tha at is to be disturbed. .
-The GAR shall be headwall, the Requiring Authority shall commission a Geotechnical provided to Council for certification at least 20 working days prior to otechnical Professional" and as a minimum contain, but not be limited

-• A review of all available geotechnical reports for the site including the Geotechnical Interpretive Report by Connect Water (dated November 2020, reference 6511521/1916).

-A summary of ti he ground conditions interpreted from ge eotechnical invest igations.

-• · · , , ions that will mitigate any potential adverse effects.

-The purpose of the GAR shall be to demo nstrate geotechnica l soundness and r esilience of the earthworks and surrounding slopes.

-• CPEng) with specialist geotechnical skills and experience in the design, proposed project or work.

-A Geotechnical Prof essional shall be enga aged for the detailed l design and const ruction phases of the project or work.

-The name and the co ontact details of the ( Geotechnical Profes sional shall be pro vided to Council as part of the GAR required by this condition.
+Geotechnical 25A.1 Prior to the commencement of the northern section of the former quarry headwall, the Requiring Authority shall commission a Geotechnic Assessment Report (GAR) of any land that is to be disturbed.
+The GAR shall be provided to Council for certification at least 20 working days prior t any earthworks occurring.
+The GAR must be undertaken by an experienced "Geotechnical Professional" and as a minimum contain, but not be limite to, the following: • A review of all available geotechnical reports for the site including the Geotechnical Interpretive Report by Connect Water (dated Novembe 2020, reference 6511521/1916).
+A summary of the ground conditions interpreted from geotechnical investigations. • A geotechnical analysis of the design concept and resulting recommendations that will mitigate any potential adverse effects.
+The purpose of the GAR shall be to demonstrate geotechnical soundness and resilience of the earthworks and surrounding slopes.
+A 'Geotechnical Professional' is defined as a Chartered Professional Engineer (CPEng) with specialist geotechnical skills and experience in the design construction and monitoring of excavations in similar ground conditions as the proposed project or work.
+A Geotechnical Professional shall be engaged for the detailed design and construction phases of the project or work.
+The name and the contact details of the Geotechnical Professional shall be provided to Council as part of the GAR required by this condition.
 25A.2 Geotechnical Professional will monitor the earthworks.
-The Geotechnical Professional will advise on the best methods to ensure: The methods to ensure the stability of the site and surrounding land The construction of cut faces, fill batters, staging, shoring, and benching as required for stability of the earthworks, the design and construction of the temporary and permanent earthworks, retaining structures and drainage, are consistent with t recommendations from the geotechnical report as part of condition 1 above.
+The Geotechnical Professional will advise on the best methods to ensure: The methods to ensure the stability of the site and surrounding land The construction of cut faces, fill batters, staging, shoring, and benching as required for stability of the earthworks, the design and construction of the temporary and permanent earthworks, retaining structures and drainage, are consistent with th recommendations from the geotechnical report as part of condition 1 above.